-- Be able to explain the causes and consequences and historic significance of the major developments in 20th-century U.S. history. - Have developed your skills in critical thinking and problem solving in dealing with historical evidence and questions. - Have improved your writing skills and your ability to produce thesis-driven, evidence-based essays. - Have developed a familiarity with the historical backgrounds of a diversity of cultural traditions.
+- Be able to explain the causes and consequences of the major developments in U.S. military history in the period covered by the class, and be able to explain the historic significance of those developments. - Have developed your skills in information literacy, critical thinking and problem solving in dealing with historical evidence and questions. - Have improved your writing skills and your ability to produce thesis-driven, evidence-based essays. - Have developed a familiarity with the historical backgrounds of a diversity of cultural traditions as they relate to military history.

-HOW TO BE SUCCESSFUL IN HIST& 148:
+HOW TO BE SUCCESSFUL IN HIST 250:

 One of my goals for the class is to help you learn how to be successful college students, whether at Bellevue College or wherever you may transfer to.

-The skills necessary for college success are also those valued by employers, i.e. professionalism in terms of good work habits such as punctuality, attendance, respect for others, the ability to collaborate and communicate effectively and appropriately, and the ability to complete assignments fully, etc. The following guidelines about how to be successful as a student and in the work place are based on what I've observed as a student, an instructor, and as someone who has worked for both large and small organizations in the business and government sectors:
+The skills necessary for college success are also those valued by employers, i.e. professionalism in terms of good work habits such as punctuality, attendance, respect for others, the ability to collaborate and communicate effectively and appropriately, and the ability to complete assignments fully, etc.

+The following guidelines about how to be successful as a student and in the work place are based on what I've observed as a student, an instructor, and as someone who has worked for both large and small organizations in the business and government sectors: